SolemmaLLC/ClimateStudioDocs/docs/diurnalAverages.rst

 Diurnal Averages
 ================================================

-Diurnal Averages Graph displays monthly averages of temperature and radiation across the 24 hours of the day.
-It shows what a "typical day" would look like in a particular month.
+The Diurnal Averages plot displays monthly averages of temperature and radiation across the 24 hours of the day.
+It shows what a "typical day" looks like in a particular month.

 .. figure:: images/BostonLoganIntLArpt_DiurnalAverages.png
    :width: 900px